The minimal genus problem for right angled Artin groups: An example answering Question

 In this final section, we answer the following question: \begin{question} Does every class in the second homology of a RAAG have a minimal genus representative that is a disjoint union of tori? \end{question} To describe a second homology class representative in general, we use \emph{Van Kampen diagrams} (see~\cite{VKDiagrams} for a more thorough introduction).
 These diagrams encode a cellular structure of a compact surface~$\Sigma$ and information on how the cells are mapped to a CW space~$X$: overall this gives a cellular map~$f\colon \Sigma \to X$.
 In our case, we want a map from a surface $\Sigma$ to $\Sal_\G$, so the Van Kampen diagram is a tesselation of $\Sigma$ by squares with oriented edges labelled by vertices of $\G$ such that opposite edges of the squares have the same labelling and orientation and for each square either: \begin{enumerate} \item all edges are labelled by the same generator, or \item edges are labelled by two generators $v$ and $w$ such that $\{v,w\}\in E(\G)$ \end{enumerate} On the $1$-skeleton, the corresponding map $f\colon \Sigma \to \Sal_\G$ is given by mapping each vertex to the single vertex $x_0$ of $\Sal_\G$ and every edge to the 1-cube (or circle) in the Salvetti complex corresponding to its label.
 Since the boundary of a square is mapped to the commutator of its labels, the map on the $1$-skeleton can be extended to the 2-skeleton if and only if said commutators vanish.
 In our case this holds since either the commutator is trivially trivial (case~1 above) or there is an edge in~$\G$ so the commutator is trivial in~$A_\G$ (case~2 above).
 We note that such an extension is unique up to homotopy as $\pi_2(\Sal_\G)$ is trivial.
 Hence a Van Kampen diagram encodes a map $f\colon \Sigma\to \Sal_\G$ and it follows from Lemma~1.11 in~\cite{VKDiagrams} that, up to homotopy, every map arises in such a way.

-\begin{exam} Let $\Gamma$ be the oriented pentagon, as shown in Figure~\ref{fig - pentagon VK diagram} below.
+\begin{exam} Let $\Gamma$ be the oriented pentagon shown in Figure~\ref{fig - pentagon VK diagram}.
 By Proposition~\ref{prop - rank 2 implies n partite}, the support of any class representable by a torus in the pentagon is a line consisting of at most two edges.
 So any second homology class with full support can be represented with no less than three disjoint tori.
 Let $\al \in H_2(\Sal_\G)$ be the class pictorially shown in the Figure~\ref{fig - pentagon VK diagram}, so~$\supp(\al)$ is the full pentagon.
 We exhibit a genus two representative for this class using the Van Kampen diagram on the right of the figure.
-A quick Euler characteristic computation verifies that this diagram indeed represents a connected closed surface of genus two.
-This gives a map~$f\colon \Sigma_2 \to \Sal_\G$ and the image of a fundamental class coincides with~$\al \in H_2(\Sal_\G)$---to see this, note the number and orientation of each of the $2$-cells in the Van Kampen diagram.
+The resulting surface has three vertices (corresponding to the different symbols in the picture), 5 squares and, since every edge gets glued to another edge, it has 10 edges.
+So the Euler characteristic is $-2$ and hence this diagram indeed represents a connected closed orientable surface of genus two.
+This gives a map~$f\colon \Sigma_2 \to \Sal_\G$ and the image of a generator of $H_2(\Sigma_2)$ coincides with~$\al \in H_2(\Sal_\G)$---to see this, note the number and orientation of each of the $2$-cells in the Van Kampen diagram.

 \end{exam} This example provides a negative answer to Question~\ref{question - realised by dj tori}, and thus proves our final Theorem. \begin{abcthm} There exists a RAAG~$A_\G$ with a second homology class whose minimal genus representative cannot be realised by a disjoint union of tori. \end{abcthm}